lino-network/lino-js/doc/README.md

 export const linoUtils = UTILS;
 ```

-chanId and nodeUrl can be found remotely from https://linotracker.io/
+chanId and nodeUrl can be found remotely from https://tracker.lino.network/
 or locally from ~/.lino/config/genesis.json

 For example,
-Remotely: chainID = "test-chain-BgWrtq" and nodeURL = "http://fullnode.linovalidator.io"
+Remotely: chainID = "lino-testnet" and nodeURL = "https://fullnode.linovalidator.io"
 Locally: chainID = "test-chain-q8lMWR" and nodeURL = "http://localhost:26657"

 ### JSON-RPC